 Michigan congressman quits GOP over efforts to overturn Biden's win

-A retiring Michigan congressman said Monday he is leaving the Republican Party and becoming an independent to protest his former party's efforts to overturn President-elect Biden's victory.
+Paul Mitchell, a retiring Michigan congressman, said Monday he is leaving the Republican Party and becoming an independent to protest his former party's efforts to overturn President-elect Biden's victory.

 "It is unacceptable for political candidates to treat our election system as though we are a third-world nation and incite distrust of something so basic as the sanctity of our vote," he said.